teamrevlo/RevloAPI/examples/songrequests/README.md

 ## Run instructions

-* In your Terminal/Powershell, enter this command
+* In your Terminal/Powershell, enter this command to start up the secondary bot
 ```
 cd revlo_client/examples/songrequests
 python song_requests.py